Gupta-Aryaman/blog/aryamanblog/content/blog/replication-and-sharding-in-mongo.md

     mongod --shardsvr --replSet c --dbpath c2 --port 26202 --logpath log.c2
     ```

-    We can see the servers are actively “LISTENING” on all the ports -
+    We can see the servers are actively "LISTENING" on all the ports -

     ![](/images/replication-and-sharding-in-mongo/image18.png)

-9. Now open a new terminal and connect a mongo shell to server running on port 26000, initiate a replSet and add replicas a1 and a2 to it (Inter-connecting the replSet ‘a’) -
+9. Now open a new terminal and connect a mongo shell to server running on port 26000, initiate a replSet and add replicas a1 and a2 to it (Inter-connecting the replSet 'a') -

     ```powershell
     mongosh --port 26000